nebnamwen/buttonbox_c/README.txt

           0x94 -- harmonic table (puts major and minor triads in clusters);
-                  this makes it easy to play chords with one finger, but unfortunately is very vulnerable to ghosting
+                  this makes it easy to play chords with one finger, but unfortunately is very vulnerable to key ghosting

        references:
           https://en.wikipedia.org/wiki/Harpejji